fasterize/geonosis/README.md

 port = 9000
 ```

-With this configuration file, Geonosis will connect to a Zookeeper server on `localhost:2181` and keep track of all children Zookeeper nodes under Zookeeper node `/test`.
+With this configuration file, Geonosis will connect to a Zookeeper server on `localhost:2181` and keep track of all children nodes under node `/test`.
 Files will be created on the local file system under `/tmp/zookeeper`.

 For example, with the following Zookeeper nodes hierarchy:
 ```